2023 Best Value Horticulture Schools in Ohio

 Best Ohio Schools for Affordable Quality in Horticulture

-Our 2023 rankings named Cincinnati State Technical and Community College the best value school in Ohio for horticulture students.
-Located in the city of Cincinnati, Cincinnati State is a public college with a medium-sized student population.
+Our analysis found Cincinnati State Technical and Community College to be the best value school for horticulture students who want to pursue a degree in Ohio.
+Located in the city of Cincinnati, Cincinnati State is a public college with a moderately-sized student population.

 The average tuition and fees for an in-state undergraduate at Cincinnati State are $5,040 a year.